 Heading out, I was full of confidence and easily took on the hilly gravel roads that lead to the beginning of the route.
 The entry to the path seemed a bit more sand than gravel but I figured it would eventually harden up and I got on my way.

 Giant moulds the front triangle of the frame as one continuous piece of raw carbon.
 The composite frame and fork make the bike lightweight and nimble.
-Climbing on pavement, gravel and even punchy, single track hills felt easy and smooth.
+Climbing on pavement, gravel and even punchy, single-track hills felt easy and smooth.
 I described the Devote to a friend as “zoom-y”—the type of ride that makes you want to kick up the gears and sprint up a hill.

 The 12-speed SRAM Force eTap AXS certainly adds to the zoom.
-The ability to immediately electronically shift with the SRAM Force eTap AXS 2×12 drive train and 10-36 cassette and 43/30 chainrings comes in super handy when taking on quick gradient changes.
+The ability to immediately electronically shift with the SRAM Force eTap AXS 2×12 drive train and 10-36 cassette and 43/30 chainrings come in super handy when taking on quick gradient changes.

 Going downhill, the flat-mount disc brakes do their job when needed and the Devote’s geometry makes it easy to shift weight towards the back of the bike.
 If you’re looking to take on more technical riding, it’s possible to switch out for a 30.9 dropper post to the Liv Devote Advanced Pro.
 You could also opt for the backcountry ready Devote Advanced 1, which comes spec’d with a dropper post, 11 speed GRX drivetrain and Maxxis Rambler 700x45c tubeless tires.